 How can you avoid contaminating your growing chain of deductions?

-2.5.
-Suppose that Sanger and Tuppy tried used their methods to deduce the structure of a protein that was not a linear array of amino acid but rather had branch points:
+2.4.
+Suppose we lived in an alternate universe, and alternate Sanger and Tuppy used their methods to deduce the structure of a protein that was not a linear array of amino acid but rather had branch points: